EmilChoparinov/Algorithm-Challenges/README.md

 # Algorithm Challenges
 This is a collection of my answers to Martin Puryears Algorithim Challenges book.
-Although I have completed most solutions, I cannot guarentee that all cases will work for I have may not though of one.
+Although I have completed most solutions, I cannot guarantee that all cases will work since I **can't** test every single case.
 All my solutions are written in JavaScript

 # Contents
 The table of contents for ease of navigation